ntpages/laravel-taster/README.md

 @endexperiment
 ```

-> There are some special cases in the html, when the tag has it's own actions executed by the browser.
+> There are some special cases in the html, when the tag has its own actions executed by the browser.
 For that just use an extra wrapper.

 ```blade
 <a href="some-page.html">